Please Find Attached My Resume: How to Use This Phrase

 “Please find, attached, my resume.”

-This option is grammatically correct.
-Additionally, the added commas make the sentence unwieldy and clumsy.
-It lacks the clarity that a more direct statement of fact could provide.
+While this might seem more grammatically correct, the added commas make the sentence unwieldy and clumsy.
+In addition, it lacks the clarity that a more direct statement of fact could provide.

 The detached approach